-Teachers will offer a suggested timetable, and online and offline activities.
+Teachers will provide a timetable, including online and offline activities.
 Students respond positively to a familiar schedule.
 We suggest you keep your home routines regular, including times for waking, learning, play, chores and bedtime.
 Much of the usual school day involves discussions and other activities that we cannot replicate for home learning.
 In the absence of these activities, your child's formal learning is likely to finish earlier than normal.
-We have provided a list of extension activities for this time and we will introduce a new online portal, 'The Learning Space' (TLS), which hosts a range of activities and virtual learning experiences.
-This will continue to evolve as the term progresses.
-Stay tuned for updates on this.
+We have provided a list of extension activities for this time via 'The Learning Space' (TLS).

-If your child is challenged with another day of self-isolation, you are struggling to balance work and family commitments, or your day is just overwhelming, let go of the academic commitments for a little while and opt for less stressful activities that work for you; gardening, ABC TV, reading, playing in the backyard, a picnic, or even an afternoon nap.
+If your child is challenged with another day of self-isolation, you are struggling to balance work and family commitments, or your day is just overwhelming, let go of the academic commitments for a little while and opt for less stressful activities that work for you; gardening, reading, playing in the backyard, a picnic, or even an afternoon nap.
 It will be ok!

 Below, you will find the answers to some questions that you might be asking.
 We will continue to revise these as we speak further with parents and families.
-Please remember that this is all new to us, too!